What are some best practices for securing my AWS account and its resources?

 Safeguard your passwords and access keys

-The two main types of credentials used for accessing your account are passwords and access keys.
-Passwords and access keys can be applied to the AWS root user account and individual IAM users.
-It's a best practice to safeguard passwords and access keys as securely as you would any other confidential personal data.
-Never embed them in publicly accessible code (for example, a public Git repository).
+The two main types of credentials that you use to access your account are passwords and access keys.
+It's not a best practice to use individual AWS Identity and Access Management (IAM) users or AWS account root users that have long-live credentials for general access.
+However, if you must use IAM users or a root user account, then those passwords and access keys must be protected.
+It's a best practice to safeguard passwords and access keys as securely as you secure any other confidential personal data.
+Never embed them in publicly accessible code, such as a public Git repository.
 For added security, frequently rotate and update all security credentials.

-If you suspect that a password or access key pair was exposed, follow these steps:
+If you suspect that a password or access key pair was exposed, then complete the following steps:

 - Follow the instructions in What do I do if I notice unauthorized activity in my AWS account?